 |Availability||MURDOCH: S2-internal, S2-external

 |Description||Information security managers design, build and manage enterprise information security.
 This unit focuses on enabling students to use the tools of threat and vulnerability assessment, security policy and procedure, and strategic decision making for information security management.
 Students work in teams within a realistic enterprise environment to develop enterprise security policy to deal with challenges to Information Security.|

-ULO2.
-Describe the different types and methods of securing an organisation's data and information technology infrastructure.
+2.Compare the different types and methods of securing an organisation's data and information technology infrastructure for the best outcome.

 |Prerequisites||Enrolment in a graduate IT course or permission of the Academic Chair.|

 |Exclusions||Students who have completed ICT557/ICT357 Information Security Management may not enrol in this unit for credit.|

 |Internet Access Requirements||Murdoch units normally include an online component comprising materials, discussions, lecture recordings and assessment activities.
 All students, regardless of their location or mode of study, need to have access to and be able to use computing devices with browsing capability and a connection to the Internet via Broadband (Cable, ADSL or Mobile) or Wireless.
 The Internet connection should be readily available and allow large amounts of data to be streamed or downloaded (approximately 100MB per lecture recording).
 Students also need to be able to enter into online discussions and submit assignments online.|